G4TGJ/TARLdocs/source/index.rst

 This library is a set of source files for AVR processors that provide functionality of use in amateur radio applications, although many of the files could also be used in non-radio systems.

-These files have been tested on the ATTiny85, ATtiny817 and ATMega328P.
+These files have been tested on the ATTiny85, ATtiny817, ATtiny3216 and ATMega328P.
 They should work with most tinyAVR 1-series, mega and xmega devices.

 When adding these files to your project in Atmel Studio you should add them as links rather than copying them over.
 This way you can easily update the library when I issue new versions.
 You should add as links the C files that you need so that they are compiled.
 You can also link to the header files but this does not bring them into the compilation.
 For the compiler to find them you need to add ``../../../TARL`` and ``..`` to ``Project Properties/Toolchain/C Compiler/Directories``.

 The source code is available at `TARL <https://github.com/G4TGJ/TARL>`_.
-A good way to learn how to use the library is to look at tHREE projects which use the library: `Serial817 <https://github.com/G4TGJ/Serial817>`_, `TATC <https://github.com/G4TGJ/TATC>`_ and `FreqGen5351 <https://github.com/G4TGJ/FreqGen5351>`_.
+A good way to learn how to use the library is to look at three projects which use the library: `Serial817 <https://github.com/G4TGJ/Serial817>`_, `TATC <https://github.com/G4TGJ/TATC>`_ and `FreqGen5351 <https://github.com/G4TGJ/FreqGen5351>`_.
 You can, of course, use these projects as the basis for your project - feel free to clone or fork.
 Just remember that if you distribute your program in binary form you must also make the source code available under the GPL.
 I would welcome pull requests with any modifications you may make.